iojancode/CouchDB.AspNetCore/README.md

 # CouchDB.AspNetCore #

-AspNet Core extension services backed by CouchDB.
+AspNet Core extension services backed by CouchDB: data protection keys out of the box, SignalR backplane out of the box, REST API idepotency attribute decorator and lidership consensus injection.

 Configure at your Startup.cs: